Steve Sumner: Career statistics

+International

 Later life and death

 After retiring Sumner maintained his involvement in football, being employed by TVNZ as a media personality.
-More significantly he sat on the Executive Board of the Wellington Phoenix bringing much needed professional playing experience to the table.
+He also sat on the executive board of the Wellington Phoenix bringing much needed professional playing experience to the table.
 In August 2015, he was diagnosed with prostate cancer, from which he died on 8 February 2017, aged 61.

 Steve Sumner Trophy

 In 2018 New Zealand Football named the Man of the Match trophy for the New Zealand Football Championship final after Sumner, calling it the "Steve Sumner Trophy".
 It was first awarded to Callum McCowatt after he scored the only goal in Auckland City 1–0 win over Team Wellington in the final.
 McCowatt won it a second time the following year, this time while playing for Eastern Suburbs, where he scored a hattrick in the finals, again against Team Wellington.